byronceron/byronceron.github.io/index.md

 I am a Computer Engineering Major at CSUF and I plan to graduate in 2027.

-## Favorite CPSC 120L Labs
+## Computer Science Projects

+My GitHub page is http://github.com/byronceron

+### CPSC 120

-Lab 6 part 1
+*Lab 6 part 1
 I liked this lab because it was all about sandwiches which I love but more importantly used strings.
 I’ve struggled with strings and this lab helped me with mastering them.

 Lab 5 Part 2